 |Ryzen 5 5600X||$299||6 / 12||3.7 / 4.6 GHz||65W||32MB (2x16)|

-AMD's Zen 3 Ryzen 5000 series begins with the impressive 16-core 32-thread Ryzen 9 5950X that will retail for $799.
+AMD's Zen 3 Ryzen 5000 series begins with the impressive 16-core 32-thread Ryzen 9 5950X that has a recommended $799 price tag.
 This chip boosts up to 4.9 GHz, has 64MB of unified L3 cache, and a 105W TDP rating.
-AMD says this chip is faster than Intel's 10-core Core i9-10900K in pretty much everything, which isn't surprising — Intel has no equivalent for the mainstream desktop.
+As you'll see in the CPU benchmark comparisons below, AMD's Ryzen chip is faster than Intel's 10-core Core i9-10900K in pretty much everything, which isn't surprising — Intel has no equivalent for the mainstream desktop.

 AMD Zen 3 Ryzen 5000 Series At A Glance